 It is also debated how democratic the Makhnovist organizations were.
 Some historians say Makhno exerted substantial control over the "free soviets" - the non-party assemblies where workers and peasants made decisions and organized their affairs.
 Even sympathetic historians relate anecdotes of Makhno bullying delegates he saw as counter-revolutionary in meetings.
-But one must weigh these against the many occasions Makhno refused positions of power, or the fact that he left the Military Revolutionary Soviet, the assembly that decided military policy for the peasant militias, in an attempt to save the movement from the Bolshevik repression.
+But one must weigh these against the many occasions Makhno refused positions of power, or the fact that he left the Military friendly contemporary sources who acknowledged that the Makhnovists were the only military units not carrying out pogroms.
+He also references propaganda put out by the Makhnovists attacking anti-Semitism as a tool of the aristocracy, Jewish militias that fought among the Makhnovists, and actions against pogromists personally carried out by Makhno.

-&lt;sup>2 Paul Avrich, The Russian Anarchists, Oakland: AK Press, 2005, p.
+87Paul Avrich, The Russian Anarchists, Oakland: AK Press, 2005, p.
 218.